polux/dart-polymer-dart-examples/README.md

 * Go through `shadowRoot` to find nodes inside of your custom element.

 * When manually observing an object, the ChangeRecord only has the field name.
   Not the old and new value.
-You have to use mirrors.
+You have to use mirrors to get the new value.

-* If you use custom elements, you should include packages/polymer/boot.js and *NOT* dart.js
+* You should include packages/polymer/boot.js
+  and *NOT* dart.js.

 * Custom tag classes now need @CustomTag('element-name').
 There's another way, but to limit confusion, I won't mention it here. :)